EvSecDev/SCMP/README.md

   - one authentication method (username+key)
   - one channel at a time
   - one request at a time
-  - two request types, exec and sftp
+  - three request types, exec, update, and sftp

 But don't worry (too much), I didn't make an SSH server from scratch.
 I am using the library x/crypto/ssh, and while I am creating my own implementation, it is so featureless that the risk of an high impact RCE is unlikely (in my own code, not the source library).